 Choosing healthy food also helps you to stay in a healthy weight range for your height.
-Eating more than you need can lead to obesity and a range of health problems, including heart disease and type 2 diabetes.
+Eating more than you need increases your risk of becoming overweight or obese, which is associated with a range of health problems, including heart disease and type 2 diabetes.

-We now know that eating well can help to protect against a number of cancers, however there is no single food that can protect against cancer, therefore a wide variety of healthy food is recommended.
+While eating well can help to protect us against a number of cancers, it's important to know that there is no single food that can protect against cancer, therefore a wide variety of healthy food is recommended.

 Eating well means enjoying a wide variety of foods and drinks from the five main food groups, and knowing what to limit or avoid.
 Cancer Council WA supports recommendations in The Australian Dietary Guidelines (developed by the Australian Government, Department of Health and Ageing).